fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 layout: pagetoc
 ---

 _BeoLiving Intelligence_ is a Plug & Play home automation controller.
-The next steps show how to quickly set your _BeoLiving Intelligence_ up and ready for basic use.
+The next steps show how to quickly set up your _BeoLiving Intelligence_.

 ## Setting up the _BeoLiving Intelligence_

 By default, _BeoLiving Intelligence_ comes configured in DHCP mode.
 This means it gets its IP address from the router it is connected to.
-To configure a static IP address, please refer to [_BeoLiving Intelligence Advanced User Guide_](bli-advanced-user-guide.md).
+To configure a static IP address, please refer to [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md).

-Follow the next steps fro setting up your BeoLiving Intelligence:
+Follow the next steps for setting up your BeoLiving Intelligence:

 + Connect your _BeoLiving Intelligence_ to your LAN through its RJ45 ethernet port.
 + Power your _BeoLiving Intelligence_ using the AC power supply or by using PoE (Power over Ethernet).
 + Wait until the _BeoLiving Intelligence_ is on normal operation mode (the User LED in solid green).
 + Go to the store in your smart device, download and install the _BeoLiving App_.
 + Open the _BeoLiving App_.
 When your _BeoLiving Intelligence_ is ready a pop-up will appear.
-If you own more than one, you can identify them by the serial number located on the bottom of each.
+If you own more than one, you can identify them by the serial number located at the back side of each.
 + Once in the pop-up window press "_Request access_" and follow the instructions provided.
 + Your _BeoLiving Intelligence_ should appear on the _BeoLiving App_ main screen, ready to be used.